12. Collection & Processing of Personal Data Relating to Disability

 12.3 Seeking and Giving Consent

-Explicit consent from the individual is normally required when processing special categories (sensitive) personal data, including disability.
-This means that on every occasion and before consent is sought, the individual must be informed about the nature of the information to be disclosed, the intended recipient and the purpose for the disclosure.
-The means by which the disclosure will be made e.g. password protected or encrypted email must also be considered.
+Where other Special Category legal bases are applicable, the University will rely on these to process Special Category (sensitive) personal data (see the University's Data Protection Policy Statement), however, where no alternative is applicable, the Univerity will rely on explicit consent.
+On every occasion and before consent is sought, the individual must be provided with Privacy Notice information which includes iinformation about the nature of the information to be disclosed, the intended recipient and the purpose for the disclosure.
+The means by which the disclosure will be made e.g. a secure encrypted means of transfer.

 12.4 Where Consent is Withheld